jD91mZM2/xidlehook/README.md

  - Not specific to locking.
 Multiple instances can run at the same time.
  - Optional communication using unix sockets to allow activating and deactivating it.
  - Optionally prevent locking when an application is fullscreen.
+ - Optionally prevent locking when any application plays audio.

 Missing features:
  - Magic corners